History of First Amendment to the United States Constitution in Timeline

 2006: Gonzales v.
 UDV

-In 2006, according to the court's ruling in Gonzales v.
-UDV, RFRA remains applicable to federal laws and so those laws must still have a "compelling interest."
+According to the court's ruling in Gonzales v.
+UDV in 2006, RFRA remains applicable to federal laws and so those laws must still have a "compelling interest".

 2007: Morse v.
 Frederick

 In 2007, the Court ruled in Morse v.
-Frederick that schools could restrict student speech at school-sponsored events promoting "illegal drug use".
+Frederick that schools could restrict student speech at school-sponsored events, even events away from school grounds, if students promote "illegal drug use", further limiting the Tinker ruling of 1969.

 2007: Federal Election Commission v.
 Wisconsin Right to Life, Inc.

-In 2007, the Court sustained an "as applied" challenge to BCRA in Federal Election Commission v.
-Wisconsin Right to Life, Inc., holding that issue ads may not be banned from the months preceding a primary or general election.
+In 2007, the Supreme Court sustained an "as applied" challenge to BCRA in Federal Election Commission v.
+Wisconsin Right to Life, Inc., holding that issue ads may not be banned before a primary or general election.

 2008: United States v.
 Williams

-In 2008, the Court upheld the PROTECT Act of 2003 in United States v.
-Williams.
+In 2008, the Supreme Court upheld the PROTECT Act of 2003 in United States v.
+Williams, ruling that prohibiting offers or requests for child pornography does not violate the First Amendment, even without possession of such materials.

 2010: Salazar v.
 Buono